-Miss Autumn is a graduate of West Chester University, a state college in south eastern Pennsylvania.
+Miss Autumn (they/them) is a graduate of West Chester University, a state college in south eastern Pennsylvania.
 They have a bachelor degree in Early Childhood Education (birth-3rd grade) as well as a Master Teacher Permit with School Age Emphasis from the state of California.
 They taught preschool at a Reggio-based school (art/science/play) for seven years, at a Hillcrest preschool for six years and as a substitute in varied classroom settings.

 This is their seventh year teaching the art program that they designed and founded.